 Kreuther Handcrafted Chocolate is the product of a culinary partnership between chef Gabriel Kreuther and pastry chef Marc Aumont.
 The concept: The best quality ingredients and finest craftsmanship served in beautiful, thoughtful packaging.
-The Bryant Park shop closed in February 2020, but production has continued next door at Gabriel Kreuther restaurant, and the website offers express shipping nationwide as well local delivery and pickup.
+The Bryant Park shop closed in February 2020, but production has continued next door at Gabriel Kreuther restaurant, and the website offers express shipping nationwide via Goldbelly as well as local delivery and pickup.

 Founder Maribel Lieberman opened her first chocolate shop in Soho and still calls the neighborhood home.
-As one of the most beloved sweet shops in the city, the chocolates you’ll find here are handmade from the single-origin cacao, resulting in rich, complex, and unique flavors.
+As one of the most beloved sweet shops in the city, the chocolates you’ll find here are handmade from single-origin cacao, resulting in rich, complex, and unique flavors.
 Packaging is uncommonly beautiful, too–and the Valentine’s Day offerings here are some of the sweetest around.

 Photo credit: Jessica Minghi/Borough Chocolates.

 This boutique Greenpoint chocolatier specializes in hand-painted bonbons made in small batches.
 Founder Jessica Minghi spent a decade in restaurants and fine dining–then turned the pandemic into an opportunity to pursue her passion.
-Her perfectly-formed bite-sized treats are as fabulous to behold as they are to give, receive, and devour, with special goodies for Valentine’s Day.
+Her perfectly-formed bite-sized treats are as fabulous to behold as they are to give, receive, and devour, with unique goodies for Valentine’s Day.

 Photo courtesy of Jacques Torres Chocolates

 Since 2000, Jacques Torres–A.K.A.
-Mr. Chocolate–has been sharing his chocolate creations through what has grown to a mini-empire of shops around the city.
-After relocating from France and working as a pastry chef at Le Cirque, he devoted himself to chocolate full time.
+Mr. Chocolate–has been sharing his chocolate creations through what has grown into a mini-empire of shops around the city.
+After relocating from France and working as a pastry chef at Le Cirque, he devoted himself to chocolate full-time.
 Torres previously told 6sqft in an interview; “The tagline of our company is real.
 Real is my promise to you.
 That means that if you find a chocolate with raspberry flavor, we add real raspberry to the chocolate.
 And that goes for everything—the nuts, the coffee, the alcohol.”